 The performance-based Regional Transportation Plan (RTP) provides a broad vision for the regional transportation system for the next two decades, addressing freeways and other highways, streets, transit, airports, bicycle and pedestrian facilities, freight, demand management, system management including intelligent transportation systems (ITS), and safety.
 The RTP - Final, 11/25/03, was the result of a major planning effort initiated in 2001 and completed in late 2003, when it received unanimous support from the Transportation Policy Committee and approval from the MAG Regional Council.
 It has also passed the federally-required air quality conformity tests.
 Since that time, updates to the plan have been prepared.
-The Final 2040 Regional Transportation Plan Update was approved at the September 27, 2017 Regional Council meeting.
+The Final 2040 Regional Transportation Plan Update was approved at the February 26, 2020, Regional Council meeting.
 An Executive Summary is also available.
 The plan received a finding of air quality conformity from the US Department of Transportation on March 27, 2020.

 A schedule or "program" for specific projects being implemented (undergoing design, right of way acquisition and/or construction, or capital acquisitions for transit) in the next three to five years is provided in the separately-bound MAG Transportation Improvement Program (TIP).

 Long-range regional transportation planning is a continuing, cooperative, and comprehensive process.
 Click on the link under "Materials" to the right to review the latest amendments to the 2040 RTP.

 From the fall of 2018 through the spring of 2019, MAG facilitated research to better understand public attitudes regarding regional transportation needs and investment priorities.
 The results of this work will help to inform the development of the next Regional Transportation Plan that will serve the region for the next 30 years and guide billions of dollars of investments into our infrastructure.